lim648/CHEP898/README.md

 # Assignment Grading Scheme

-You can find the detailed descriptions for all assignments below or in the assignments folder [here](#).
+You can find the detailed descriptions for all assignments below or in the assignments folder.

 | Assignment                         | Grade % |
 |------------------------------------|---------|